Application for Communities of Practice

 All Campus Compact-approved CoPs embrace and embody the following equity-based principles that: (a) everyone has knowledge to share, (b) everyone has learning to do, and (c) participants bring many identities and ways of knowing and that such diverse expressions should be encouraged and incorporated into CoP activities.

-The CoP will meet six times between October 2019 – April 2020 for 90 minutes via scheduled virtual meetings (using the Zoom platform).
+The CoP meets six times between October 2019 – April 2020 for 90 minutes via scheduled virtual meetings (using the Zoom platform).
 Additional readings and or/resources may be recommended.
 Selected participants are required to participate in all CoP meetings.

 LIST OF CALL DATES/TIMES for each CoP